 Overlooking Nutrition and Hydration

 A well-balanced diet plays a key role in managing health conditions like degenerative disc disease.
-Getting the best nutrients can support your spinal health and reduce inflammation.
+Living with degenerative disc disease means getting the best nutrients to support your spinal health and reduce inflammation.
 Here are a few nutrition tips to consider:

 Forgetting to Manage Your Stress